plotters-rs/guide/src/basic/basic_data_plotting.md

 ## Histogram

-In practise, the histogram can be two things:
+In practice, the histogram can be two things:

 1. A bar plot
 2. Or a bar plot that shows the distribution of values

 For a bar plot, we can simply create with a iterator that yields a series of rectangle.
-The following code demostrates how.
+The following code demonstrates how.
 The function `Rectangle::margin` is used to set a pixel based margin for the rectangle element.

 ```rust